BrianWill/japanese_vocab/input.md

 - All stories should be audio monologues or dialogs by native speakers (not text-to-speech).
 - All stories should have accurate transcripts.
 - The stories should explicitly be [“comprehensible input”](https://ellevationeducation.com/blog/teaching-comprehensible-input-definition-examples) for beginners.
 Later when you feel ready, you can graduate to content for native speakers.
-Overly long stories are too onerous to repeat!
+- Overly long stories are too onerous to repeat!
 Early on, the stories can be very short, say 1-2 minutes long.
 As you progress, the stories can get longer, but 5 minutes is a good average length.
 As a compromise, you can break longer stories into 5-10 minute chunks.
 - While most stories you consume should be at your current level, it’s good also to include some stories one step above your level and some stories one or two steps below.
-Reaching about your level expands your vocabulary and grammar exposure into new territory, while revisiting lower levels helps develop the fluidity with which you can process content.
+Reaching above your level expands your vocabulary and grammar exposure into new territory, while revisiting lower levels helps develop the fluidity with which you can process content.

 ## Repeating stories